When did the chase for treasure change into archaeological research?

 Great events are known to cast their shadows, even if sometimes they cast them behind.
 Whether the Emperor Nero was really the one who burned Rome in 64 A.D. or whether it burned due to carelessness is difficult to determine today, but it is clear that this event had consequences.
 Among others it resulted in...
 Continue Reading →

-In the middle of August last year, I stood in a grotto whose walls were grey with wetness and covered in stalactites.
-The light from the headlamps flickered eerily and my shoes slipped on the ancient steps of a sunken amphitheatre that the tuff had enclosed as tightly as hard stone.
-At one place a...
+In August of last year, I found myself standing in a grotto, its walls grey and damp, adorned with stalactites.
+The flickering light from our headlamps created an eerie atmosphere as I struggled to keep my footing on the ancient steps of a sunken amphitheatre enclosed by tuff as hard as stone.
+Amidst the lava,...
 Continue Reading →

 The haunted lion of Venice